-Indeed, limiting the sample to those workers likely to demand retirement benefits, 69 percent worked for a firm that sponsored a plan, and 75 percent had access to a plan either through their own employer or through their spouse's employer.
-Additionally, of those workers in this group whose own employer sponsored a plan or whose spouse's employer sponsored a plan, 93 percent participated in either their own employer's plan or their spouse's employer plan.
+Thus, limiting the sample to those workers likely to demand retirement benefits-full-time, full-year, private-sector wage and salary workers likely to be focused on saving for retirement-70 percent worked for a firm that sponsored a plan, and 75 percent had access to a plan either through their own employer or through their spouse's employer (Figure 7).
+Additionally, of those workers with access to a plan-either through their own employer or through their spouse's employer-93 percent participated in the offered plan.

-2 Among full-time, full-year workers aged 35 to 44, \$25,000 represents the top earnings of the 20th percentile of annual earnings and \$45,000 represents the top earnings for the 50th percentile of annual earnings.
+^{}Full-time, full-year workers who earn \$45,000 or more and are aged 30 to 64, or who earn \$25,000 to \$44,999 and are aged 45 to 64.
+Among full-time, full-year workers aged 35 to 44, \$25,000 represents the top earnings for the 20th percentile of annual earnings and \$45,000 represents the top earnings for the 50th percentile of annual earnings.